security-force-monitor/fmtrpt_data/README.md

 These questions can in part be answered by looking at the joint Department of State and Department of Defence report, "Foreign Military Training and DoD Engagement Activities of Interest".
 Released annually since 2000 (the 2000 report covered the U.S. government's fiscal year 1999-2000) this important, statutorily-mandated report shows in great detail how the US has spent much of its training and assistance budget, and with what aims.
 Generally, the US Department of State will release these reports as PDFs.
 They  can be found at the following locations online:

- * FY 2016-2019 onwards are available here: [https://www.state.gov/foreign-military-training-and-dod-engagement-activities-of-interest/](https://www.state.gov/foreign-military-training-and-dod-engagement-activities-of-interest/)
+ * FY 2016-2017 to FY 2019-2020 and onwards are available here: [https://www.state.gov/foreign-military-training-and-dod-engagement-activities-of-interest/](https://www.state.gov/foreign-military-training-and-dod-engagement-activities-of-interest/)
  * FY 1999-2000 to FY 2015-2016: [https://2009-2017.state.gov/t/pm/rls/rpt/fmtrpt/index.htm](https://2009-2017.state.gov/t/pm/rls/rpt/fmtrpt/index.htm)

 Training activities that were completed in each fiscal year are recorded in `Volume I: Section IV` of the report, mostly in tabular form.
 For most years this data includes the name of the training course, the trainee unit, their country, the exact start and end date of the training, and so on.
 We include more detail on this below.